When your symptoms don’t match your results

 Your GP has looked at your results and told you everything is normal.
 You know your body.
 This isn’t normal.

-A different kind of clinical conversation
+A different kind of clinical approach

 My nursing background gives me systems thinking, thorough history-taking, and the clinical judgment to know when something needs a referral.
-My naturopathic training gives me the tools to work with the whole picture — not just the result that flagged.
+My naturopathic training gives me the tools to work with the whole picture, not just the result that flagged.

 Three steps to a plan that fits your body